CoughKing/License-Prep/README.md

         Firewalls

-6. Electromagnetic and Communication System (AEiE06)
+6. Electromagnetic and Communication System (AEiE06) Link: "1.
+MeroSchool Vids for EM and 2.
+Notes that passes You the semester Exam"

     6.1 Electric Field and Magnetic Field (AEiE0601):